apache/horaedb-docs/docs/src/en/storage.md

 On the other hand, due to the design of the distributed architecture, WAL itself is required to be highly available.
 Now there are following implementations in CeresDB:

--  Local disk (no distributed high availability)
+-  Local disk (based on [RocksDB](http://rocksdb.org/), no distributed high availability)
--  Oceanbase
+-  OceanBase
 -  Kafka

 ## Memtable

-Memtable is a memory data structure used to hold recently written data.
+Memtable is a memory data structure used to hold recently written table data.
+Different tables have its corresponding memtable.

 Memtable is read-write by default (aka active), and when the write reaches some threshold, it will become read-only and be replaced by a new memtable.